ebuckley/rsmq/README.md

 The implementation weighs in at less than 500 SLOC, so this is something you can read end to end in a couple hours if you please.

+# Web ui

+A simplistic web interface is under development in `cmd/qd`.
+This will also be the source for a future json based web api for managing Queues.

 # Progress report

 Progress towards API compatibility with `smrchy/rsmq`.